Virginia Hall: Escape

-On November 7, 1942, the American Consulate in Lyon told Hall that an allied invasion of North Africa was imminent.
-In response to the invasion, on November 8, the Germans moved to occupy Vichy France.
-Hall anticipated correctly that the suppression by the Gestapo and Abwehr would become even more severe and she fled Lyon without telling anyone, including her closest contacts.
-She escaped by train from Lyon to Perpignan, then, with a guide, walked over a 7,500 foot pass in the Pyrenees to Spain, covering up to 50 miles over two days in considerable discomfort.
+On November 7, 1942, the American Consulate in Lyon told Hall that an Allied invasion of North Africa was imminent.
+The following day the Germans moved to occupy Vichy France.
+Hall, who anticipated correctly that the Gestapo and Abwehr would increase their suppression, fled Lyon without telling anyone, including her closest contacts.
+She escaped by train from Lyon to Perpignan and then, with a guide, walked over a snowy 7,500-foot pass in the Pyrenees to Spain, covering up to 50 miles over two days in considerable discomfort.

-Hall had named her artificial foot "Cuthbert", and she signaled to SOE before her escape that she hoped that "Cuthbert" would not trouble her on the way.
+Hall signaled to SOE before her escape that she hoped that "Cuthbert" would not trouble her on the way.
 The SOE did not understand the reference and replied, "If Cuthbert troublesome, eliminate him."
 After arriving in Spain, she was arrested by the Spanish authorities for illegally crossing the border, but the American Embassy eventually secured her release.
 She worked for SOE for a time in Madrid, then returned to London in July 1943 where she was quietly made an honorary Member of the Order of the British Empire (MBE).